 - define the threshold (minimum) and targeted profit levels.

-When a law firm is able to operate within a defined economic model, they have a competitive advantage.
+When a law firm can operate within a defined economic model, they have a competitive advantage.
 Viability erodes when a firm loses sight of its economic model, doesn’t have one, or fails to keep it current.
-In our experience, once a firm enters a decline phase it has a less than 50% chance of regaining its edge.
+In our experience, once a firm enters a decline phase, it has a less than 50% chance of regaining its edge.

 The various parts of a law firm’s economic model are discussed below:

-For example, a firm that operates on thin margins and higher volumes (think insurance defense) will need a tighter variable (costs that increase with volume) cost model due to the potential negative impacts associated with an increase in volume.
-In plain terms, if a firm is underperforming on each hour worked, more hours only makes it worse.
+For example, a firm that operates on thin margins and higher volumes (think insurance defense) will need a tighter variable (costs that increase with volume), cost model, due to the potential negative impacts associated with an increase in volume.
+In plain terms, if a firm is underperforming on each hour worked, more hours only make it worse.

-We work with firms who make good money at both ends of the pricing spectrum, and we are not advocating one pricing approach over another.
+We work with firms that make good money at both ends of the pricing spectrum, and we are not advocating one pricing approach over another.
 But we can say this for sure: